dejwk/roo_display/doc/programming_guide.md

 ![img40](images/img40.png)

-Note that the coordinates that we now used look differently than before: they are floating-point.
-Because of that, you can now define the shapes with sub-pixel precision, and e.g. implement extremely smooth animations (we will see examples of that later).
-But it also now requires some caution, as we need to start thinking of pixels as 'squares'.
+Note that the coordinates of smooth shapes are floating-point.
+It allows defing the shapes with sub-pixel precision, for example to implement extremely smooth animations (we will see examples of that [later](programming_guide.md#advanced-example-animated-analog-gauge)).
+But it also requires that we begin thinking of pixels as 'squares'.
 The integer values of the coordinates not correspond to the _centers_ of the pixels.
 Consequently, a pixel with integer coordinates (x, y) now has the floating-point bounds of (x - 0.5, y - 0.5, x + 0.5, y + 0.5).
-Finally, the display whose resolution is width x height, now have the top-left corner at (-0.5, -0.5), and the bottom-right corner at (width - 0.5, height - 0.5).
+The top-left corner of a display with resolution (width x height) is at (-0.5, -0.5), and the bottom-right corner is at (width - 0.5, height - 0.5).

-It may seem counter-intuitive at first that floating-point coordinates are shifted 'by half' like this, but the alternative would be that integer coordinates fall in-between pixels, causing unexpected artifacts.

 For 'outlined' shapes, we now need to think about the 'thickness' of the outline, which, in the case above, is equal to 1 pixel.
-The radius and extents that you specify is the radius and extents at the _middle_ of the outline.
+The circle radiuses and rectangle extents that you specify correspond to the _middle_ of the outline.
 Consequently, the outer extents of a rounded rectangle, as well as an outer radius of a circle, is larger by 0.5 than the specified extents and the radius, and conversely, the inner extents / radius are smaller by 0.5 than the specified extents / radius.
 This is why we used different specs for the filled circle and round rect: compared to the non-filled counterparts, we extended them by 0.5 on each side.
 It causes the entire pixel 'rectangles' at boundaries to be considered as belonging to the filled shape.
 (But experiment and see what would happen if we didn't.)

 To further highlight this subtle point, see how very small circles, both filled and outlined, are rendered depending on the position of the center (mid-pixel or in-between-pixels):